 2. The Slim Fast Diet

-What You Do: Drink a Slim Fast Shake for breakfast, one for lunch, and eat three 100-calorie snacks between meals.
+What You Do: Drink a Slim Fast Shake for breakfast, one for lunch, and eat three 100-calorie snacks between shakes.
 Then, eat a healthy, low calorie dinner.

 How I Did: 0 pounds in 5 days.